mattva01/schooltool/README.txt

 Also, enable mod_proxy and mod_rewrite.

-You can also get SSL support in the same way, as an alternative to the built-in SSL support:
+You can also get SSL support in the same way.

   NameVirtualHost *:443